-You can use the switcher in the top of the screen to access different Workspaces, Cost Centers and Organizations to which you have access.
+You can use the Context Switcher in the top of the screen to access different Workspaces, Cost Centers and Organizations to which you have access.

 Sharing Boxes, Instances, and Providers

-When you create a box, launch an instance, or add a provider, they are created in the Workspace that you have selected in the Workspace Switcher.
+When you create a box, launch an instance, or add a provider, they are created in the Workspace that you are currently working in, that is, the one you have selected in the Context Switcher.
 You can control how others use it by giving them view or edit access.
 Edit access gives users the same level of access as the owner but they cannot delete the asset.

-If you decide to share with a team workspace, all the users on the workspace with the right permissions will be able to access the asset.
+- If you decide to share with a team workspace, all the users on the workspace with the corresponding permissions will be able to access the asset.

 When you share with a Workspace, all workspace members get access according to their role.

 A workspace is a shared environment in which members of that workspace can access the same providers, boxes, and instances.
 Workspaces are contextual.
 When you switch workspaces you see a whole different group of instances, boxes, and providers, which belong only to that workspace.

 In the sharing dialog of a resource, you can do the following:

 - Add a new user or workspace to the sharing list